TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 arrow buttons below the poster.

 You can add a period by clicking the 'Add period' button at the bottom of the season form.
-If you want to remove a period, click the 'close' button in the lower right corner of the period subform.
+If you want to remove a period, click the 'delete' button in the lower right corner of the period subform.
 You can't delete a period if there's only one present.

 ### Other Season Actions

-The season form has several other action buttons:
+The season form has a couple other action buttons at the bottom of the form:

 - Delete the season
+- Go to series

+It also has action buttons in the form header:

-- Go to series (the arrow button at the top and the button at the bottom are equivalent)
+- Go to series
 - Go to the next series component (if the season is not the last component)
 - Go to the previous series component (if the season is not the first component)

-When you finish viewing or editing the season, you can go back to the series form.

 You can delete the season only when the form doesn't contain changes.